Maxr1998/MaxLock/app/src/main/assets/about.md

 - Same works for PIN keys
 - On Gingerbread, you need a Task Manager (ES Taskmanager if you don't have one) to relock the apps
 - Sometimes, MasterSwitch doesn't want to relock.
 In this case, just force close the apps not relocking in App info and everything is fine again
+- [PREMIUM] Long pressing a backup item in the restore list dialog from app list deletes it

 Thanks to:
 ----------